Tag Archives: Life in Outer Space

 Another close neighbor in the habitable zone is Kepler-22b.
 This body is about 150 light-years further away than Kepler-186 but has the promise of life just the same.
 It is about 15% closer to its sun than our Earth is to our sun, but its sun is smaller than ours, so there is a compensation effect where these two factors cancel each other out.

-Subsequently, it still provides the opportunity for the planet to remain in the habitable zone.
+Subsequently, it still allows the planet to remain in the habitable zone.
 Kepler-22b has a surface temperature of 72℉.
 This sounds like a good vacation spot when we get to that point of space travel.
 For Star Trek fans, you can envision the beautiful planets the crew visited when on shore leave.
 Well, not so fast.

-Kepler-22b might be more on its axis than Earth, meaning half of the planet may have all sunlight 24×7 and the other half may be in complete darkness for every (of that) planet’s six months.
-Further study has revealed that the planet may be 90% ocean or more; thereby compensating for the seasonal issues.
+Kepler-22b might be more on its axis than Earth, meaning half of the planet may have all sunlight 24×7, and the other half may be in complete darkness for every (of that) planet’s six months.
+Further studies have revealed that the planet may be 90% ocean or more, compensating for seasonal issues.

-Additionally, Kepler-22b has been calculated to have a much stronger gravitational pull than our planet, so walking on this planet may be as hard as trying to walk briskly through water at the same speed that you would be walking on land.
+Additionally, Kepler-22b has been calculated to have a much stronger gravitational pull than our planet, so walking on this planet may be as hard as walking briskly through the water at the same speed as walking on land.

 But if there are creatures on this planet, intelligent or not, natural evolution may cause these beings to look much different from us.
 Due to the planet’s strong gravitational pull, the aliens may have budging feet full of muscles that would make the strongest man in the world look like a stick figure.
 They may have more than just two or four legs.
-Additionally, their internal organs would have to be naturally engineered to handle the physical stresses of the planet’s strong gravity; such as an overly large heart.
+Additionally, their internal organs would have to be naturally engineered to handle the physical stresses of the planet’s strong gravity, such as an overly large heart.

 The Day the Earth May Stand Still

-If Kepler-22b is life sustainable, it would take astronauts 635 years to get there.
-So since that is out of the question for us, but if there is intelligent life there or on other planets, their technology might provide a quicker way to come here and visit us.
+If Kepler-22b is life-sustaining, it would take astronauts 635 years to get there.
+Since that is out of the question for us, if intelligent life exists there or on other planets, their technology might provide a quicker way to visit us.
 But is that what we would want?

 What Would Space Aliens Really Look Like?